pspiyush130/pspiyush130/README.md

 <h3>About me</h1>
 - 🔭 I am a Full-Stack Web Developer and I love Programming and Music Production & traveling.<br>
 - 🌱 Full Stack Web Developer, MERN stack developer, Problem Solver, Front-End Engineer, and Open-Source Enthusiast.<br>
-- 👨‍💻 I am passionate about learning React and Redux, all Front-End Technologies, MongoDB, Node, , Heroku, and Redis.<br>
+- 👨‍💻 I am passionate about learning React and Redux, all Front-End Technologies, MongoDB, Node, Heroku, and Redis.<br>
-- 👯 I’m looking to collaborate on real products while working for an organisation.<br>
+- 👯 I’m looking to collaborate on real products while working for an organization.<br>
-- 💬 Ask me about Javascript , Frontend,SAS, or MERN Stack i would love to help.<br>
+- 💬 Ask me about Javascript, Frontend, SAS, or MERN Stack I would love to help.<br>
 -⚡ Self and quick learner, self-motivated, and social.<br>
 - 📫 You can reach out to me directly via <a href="https://www.linkedin.com/in/pspiyus130/">LinkedIn</a> or can put a <a href="mailto:pspiyush130@gmail.com">mail</a>
 <br>